 In a delayed rupture, the parenchyma is injured first, but it may take hours or even weeks until the capsule ruptures, causing bleeding into the abdominal cavity.

 Please note: In case of a blunt abdominal trauma, the possibility of a splenic rupture should always be considered and ruled out, as covert bleeding can be life threatening!

 Sonography or CT scans are the appropriate tools since they can show, among other things, any accumulations of fluid in the splenorenal recess.
 Furthermore, patients may feel referred pain in their left shoulder.

 Because of the possible severe consequences, a splenectomy can have, the goal of surgery should be the preservation of the spleen (esp. in children) or at least the (difficult) partial resection.

 It is difficult to only partially resect the spleen since it is not as distinctly divided into lobes as, for instance, the lungs or the liver.
 Also suturing the thin capsule is a challenging procedure.

-A total splenectomy in turn is relatively easy because it only requires the dissection of the splenic artery and vein at the hilum of the spleen.
-Accesses to the spleen are: laparoscopic, left subcostal incision, or laparotomy with upper midline incision.
+A total splenectomy, in turn, is relatively easy because it only requires the dissection of the splenic artery and vein at the hilum of the spleen.
+Accesses to the spleen are: laparoscopic, left subcostal incision, or laparotomy with the upper midline incision.